 Power of Attorney Documents

-what’s called a “springing” POA.
-That means that the POA does not become effective, and the agent you name in the document does not possess any authority, until you have been properly declared to be mentally incompetent and unable to make
+execute what’s called a “springing” POA.
+That means that the POA does not become effective, and the agent you name in the document does not possess any authority, until you have been properly declared to be mentally incompetent and unable

-your own decisions.
+to make your own decisions.
 Once you’re declared legally incompetent, you’ve lost your ability to make your own decisions, anyway.
-All this type of POA does is put into writing the person you want to make your decisions once you cannot make them for
+All this type of POA does is put into writing the person you want to make your decisions once you cannot

-person (whom you’ve named) who can make these decisions.
-If, for example, you create an immediate POA for certain financial decisions that names your son as your agent, all that means is that, as long as you’re alive and competent, either
+simply adds another person (whom you’ve named) who can make these decisions.
+If, for example, you create an immediate POA for certain financial decisions that names your son as your agent, all that means is that, as long as you’re alive

-at law.”
-Yes, it is true that another name for an agent named under a POA is an “attorney in fact,” but there is no requirement that your attorney-in-fact have any sort of legal education, training or experience in order to be your attorney-in-fact.
+“attorney at law.”
+Yes, it is true that another name for an agent named under a POA is an “attorney in fact,” but there is no requirement that your attorney-in-fact have any sort of legal education, training or experience in order to be

 POAs are only for seniors.
 This isn’t true and it can be a dangerous mistake for younger people to make.
 You are never too young to have a complete estate plan, including POAs, in place.
 One does not have to be older to suffer a sudden traumatic